 Amy was born approximately in 1752 in Halifax County, North Carolina.
-She is a member of the Roan family group who were resident in early-to-Mid 18th Century Halifax County as well as Yanceyville, Caswell County, North Carolina.
+She is a member of the Roan family group who lived in early-to-Mid 18th Century Halifax County, North Carolina as well as Yanceyville, Caswell County, North Carolina.
 This is a particularly difficult family group to research.
 18th Century records are patchy at best for them.
 This makes it difficult to understand how the different Roan family groups in this region of colonial America are related to one another.
 DNA cousin matches and the use of specific family names within this group show there is a blood connection between these family groups.
 The progenitor of this line remains something of a mystery.
 However, a Will that I discovered yesterday might hold a clue as to who the founding member of the North Carolina family was.

 Amy Roan would go on to marry Isham Hawkins and raise a family in Halifax, North Carolina.

 Amy is a person of interest.
-My father, my sister and I match around a half dozen or so of her descendants on AncestryDNA, Family Tree DNA and Gedmatch.
+My father, my sister, and I match around a half dozen or so of her descendants on AncestryDNA, Family Tree DNA, and Gedmatch.
 So I know there is a connection between these North Carolina Roans, and my Lancaster, Pennsylvania Roan kin.
 The North Carolina Roans are also related to my Scots-Irish Virginia Roanes.

-The trouble I’ve had, on AncestryDNA in particular, are the family trees of Amy’s descendants.
+The trouble I’ve had, on AncestryDNA in particular, is the family trees of Amy’s descendants.
 Most of these trees cite Amy’s parents as Colonel William Roane and Sarah Upshaw (my 7th Great Grandparents).
 A handful cite Colonel William Upshaw Roane and Elizabeth “Betty” Judith Ball (my 6th great grandparents) as her parents.
 I understand the confusion.
 There is a proliferation of early 18th Century William Roan(e)s in colonial America.

-However, the name Amy never appears in the two Wills associated with either of these Essex-Virginia based William Roanes.
+However, the name Amy never appears in the two Wills associated with either of these Essex-Virginia-based William Roanes.
 Amy was alive and well when both of these men passed.
 Her name should appear in either of their Wills if either man was her father.
 The fact that it didn’t appear in either Will was a big, old, red flag for me.

 Another red flag was there are no existing records that show that either Essex County, Virginia-based William Roane ever owned land in North Carolina.
 True, such records could have been destroyed in either the American Revolutionary War or the Civil War.
 However, once again, had either man owned land in North Carolina, such tracts would have definitely been part of their probate records and would have been mentioned in their respective Wills.
 While both men had huge land holdings, neither had land in North Carolina.
-To-date, no proof exists that they had any dealings or connections to North Carolina.
+To date, no proof exists that they had any dealings or connections to North Carolina.

 The last red flag was the implied wealth within the households of the Essex Country William Roanes and the very modest household of the William Roan from North Carolina.
 The Virginia Williams were very wealthy men.
 Amy’s father, judging by his Will, had a very modest estate when compared to the other two Williams.